droidecahedron/nrf54l15_die_temp/README.md

 # BLE branch
 > [!IMPORTANT]
 >The MSPL will reserve access to the TEMP peripheral if you are enabling Bluetooth in application.
 TEMP is used for clock calibration when the internal RC oscillator is selected as the clock source.
+Details [here](https://docs.nordicsemi.com/bundle/ncs-latest/page/zephyr/connectivity/bluetooth/bluetooth-ctlr-arch.html#nordic_semiconductor).
 >
 > In this case, you will use the nrfxlib API for MPSL to get the die temp via [mpsl_temperature_get()](https://docs.nordicsemi.com/bundle/nrfxlib-apis-latest/page/group_mpsl_temp_ga0be40956c96a226af1083a476fe57148.html#ga0be40956c96a226af1083a476fe57148)
 >